Azure-Samples/distributed-az-edge-framework/README.md

 Apart from the above arrangement, the following system modules/pods are part of the solution:

 1. **Data Gateway Module**, purpose of this module/pod is to route messages from pub-sub layer to the configured data store(s) in the cloud.
-This module is deployed on the top layer of the network (enterprise layer).
+This module is deployed on the top layer of the network (L4 layer).
 2. **OPC UA Publisher Module**, OPC UA Publisher module to connect to OPC UA Plc module which simulates downstream devices/hubs in industrial IoT scenarios.
 3. **OPC UA Plc Module**, OPC UA Plc module to simulate OPC UA telemetry from downstream devices to OPC UA Publisher module in industrial IoT scenarios.
 4. **Simulated Temperature Sensor Module**, emits random temperature and pressure telemetry for testing purposes in a non OPC UA protocol.